 One of the best experiences we’ve had inside of VR goggles for a drone are with the DJI offering, the DJI Goggles.
 This VR headset is one of the best drone accessories I’ve ever used.
 We’ve been putting our Googles to use in many different ways.
 We think there is enough here to garner a bang-for-the-buck award, but we’ll let you be the judge.

 From flying your DJI Mavic Pro to just chillin’ on the couch at home, here is our list of some of the top reasons to buy the DJI Goggles.We will regularly update this article with new ideas on how to use the DJI Goggles.
-We had no reason to update anything this month, Goggles are as cool as ever, but we haven’t used them for anything other than what is listed below.[\alert]
+The DJI Goggles Racing Edition are still new and exciting, but no other changes to the list this month.
+That said, the price is down for the original Goggles.
+Save at least $50 off of the initial retail price.[\alert]

 There are several aspects to the new DJI Goggles that make them a versatile unit for many uses.
 From the built-in touch pad, built-in speakers, dual 1080p displays and 3.5mm headphone jack, your creativity may be your only limit.